edm00se/emoji-transmogrifier/README.md

 ```

 ## Contributing
-Once the project is off the ground and published to npm, you may contribute by Pull Request.
+You may contribute by submitting [a Pull Request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/) to this repository.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`